Bestsellers — Hardcover Graphic Books

 - The truth is a cave in the black mountains by Neil Gaiman and Eddie Campbell

-This book adapts a haunting short story about a search for hidden treasure into graphic novel form.
+A haunting short story about a search for hidden treasure is adapted here.

 - Batman: the killing joke by Alan Moore and Brian Bolland